Birds of the World and eBird

 - eBird Abundance animations depict weekly estimated relative abundance, defined as the expected count on an eBird Traveling Count starting at the optimal time of day with the optimal search duration and distance that maximizes detection of that species in a region on the specified date.
 These abundance animations can be found on the Movement Ecology page when available.

-Find out more about the data analysis used to generate these products at the Status and Trends FAQ page.
+Find out more about the data analysis used to generate these products at the Status & Trends FAQ page.